Our Inver Grove Heights Team

 location(s): Inver Grove Heights, virtual

-Lauren Black, MA
+Lauren Black, MSW

 (she/her)